“Love your voice for the rest of your life!”

 “At first I felt intimidated by the experience and background of many of the other participants in the Phoenix Program.
 Lisa was quick to dispel my discomfort pointing out the experience and skills that I bring to the group.
 Her positive attitude, compassion and kindness comes through her teaching.
 Lisa is very open and receptive to questions and comments.
 The other participants have also been very kind and supportive and I have learned so much from each of them.
 I am so very grateful to be part of the Phoenix Program.
 I love that I have access to so much of the TVF Academy classes and materiel as a result.
 This entire program is so professional, holistic and so positive.
 I would highly recommend it to others.”

-“How do I love thee, Oh Phoenix Project for the Ageless Singer?
+“How do I love thee, Oh Phoenix Program for the Ageless Singer?
 Let me count the ways.

 I love being able to offer words about my own singing doubts, fears, and anxieties, and hearing from others that I am not the only one who has doubts, fears, and anxieties—often the same ones.
 Talking freely in a safe and confidential setting is one of TVF’s strengths, and it overflows into this group.